Leopold I, Margrave of Austria: Historiography

 Leopold ruled over the re-established Marcha orientalis for eighteen years.
 He organized and expanded it with great ability, and left behind a margravate that had assumed the character of "an ordered and civilized land".
-The chronicler Thietmar wrote that no man was wiser that he in all his actions, or of a worthier nature.
+The chronicler Thietmar wrote that no man was wiser than he in all his actions, or of a worthier nature.
 Perhaps the highest testimony to Leopold's life and reputation came from the actions of Emperor Otto III, who immediately invested his son Henry I with his father's margravate.

 Although Leopold is not mentioned in the Babenberger Chronicle written by his descendant Otto of Freising—which only starts with Leopold's grandson Adalbert—he is known today as the progenitor of the Babenberg dynasty.
 Otto of Freising's claim of ancestry to the Franconian Babenbergs, who are remembered for the Babenberger insurgency of the early tenth century, has not been proven, but cannot be completely ruled out.

 In 1976, the millennial anniversary of Leopold's appointment as margrave was celebrated as a "Thousand Years of Austria".
 Celebrations under the same title were held twenty years later at the anniversary of the famous 996 Ostarrîchi document first mentioning the Old German name of Austria.